octo-technology/OpenTezos/docs/michelson/exam.md

      }
 ```

-You can notice that the storage is a _big\_map_ and the parameter allows two possible invocations: "assign" and "remove".
+Notice that the storage is a _big\_map_ and that the parameter allows two possible invocations: "assign" and "remove".

-The "assign" entry point takes two arguments ( a "key" as a _string_ and a "value" as a _nat_) gathered in a _pair_.
+The "assign" entry point takes two arguments ( a "key" as a _string_ and a "value" as a _nat_) set in a _pair_.
 The goal of the "assign" entry point is to modify the storage (the _big\_map_) by assigning the given "value" to the given "key".

 The "remove" entry point takes a single argument (a "key" as a _string_).
 The goal of the "remove" entry point is to modify the storage by removing the given "key" from the _big\_map_.

-Complete the missing "XXXXXXX" sequence of instructions accordingly to previously-mentioned statements.
+Complete the missing "XXXXXXX" sequence of instructions according to the previously-mentioned statements.

 - [ ] UNPAIR ; SOME
 - [ ] UNPAIR ; NONE